Gynocentrism From Poly to Monotheism

 The daughter of Ashera and sister of Baal.
 She was the Goddess of love, fertility, and war.
 Extremely fierce and courageous.
 Being a loyal creator of humankind she was also unbeatable.
 Anat was also evil while interestingly also compassionate and loving.
 In the Epos of Ugarit, she is depicted as more powerful than male Gods including El who is fearful of her and hides during her fits of rages.
 Additionally, she was an archetype for female beauty.
 She fiercely protected her brother Baal.
 As he is killed, in a fit of rage, she kills all of his rivals, threatens to kill her father El, demands from him to resurrect Baal, her brother, who then fearfully does what his daughter demands.
 In the end, as they win the war, she puts her brother back on the throne, she restores peace and harmony on earth.
 In other mythologies, she is the equivalent of Athena/Minerva.
 The other interesting aspect is that Anat was also the depiction of the destructive and violent forces of femininity that the ancient world did not deny the violence in women,

-So, already from the above depictions of the main characters, we can see that Pagan mythology does not support a patriarchal view of the world but it is a reflection of gynocentric society and its typical dynamics.
+So, already from the above depictions of the main characters, we can see that the Pagan mythology does not support a patriarchal view of the world but in fact, it is a reflection of gynocentric society and its typical dynamics.
 It quite supports the idea that male power is a myth that both Warren Farrel in his book has elaborated as well as S.C.
 Rogers in her study.
 Male power is, in fact, a myth.
 It is more of a symbolic nature.
 Like in parliamentary democracies it's not the president wielding the true power.
 In more details, the Canaanite epos of the world creation depicts the story of a more universal God that represents the seed of creativity and potentiality.
 Although in that since the world is "created" by El, the actual mankind is created by females namely Ashera and her daughter Anat.
 Despite this seed of creativity and potentiality, El does not rule the world.
 Those are his female and male siblings as well as his female counterpart (spouse).

 Moreover, this Canaanite transcendental divinity is depicted as a wise, loving entity that is only normally asked for advice but the actual Gods and Goddesses are those who rule the world.
 While there is no depiction of fear of his son, El is depicted as being fearful of his daughter Anat.
 So fearful that when she comes in a fit of rage he runs away, hides behind seven closed doors and at the end does as she demands and after threatening to kill him.
 Anyway, as the Epos continues to describe the ongoing war between Baal and Anat against Baal's rivals which are the sea, Rahav - the minister responsible for the sea - as well as their allies which are the serpents, whales, alligators and other animal monsters, it tells us how they manage to kill Baal.
 As a response Anat wages a ruthless war against them all, she bathes in their blood, she decapitates their heads and hangs them on her back and hips and defeats them all.
 She mourns her brother, goes to her father El and demands with threats of death to resurrect her brother.

 The Epos also depicts the fearful reaction of El.
 Hearing his daughter coming in a fit of rage he runs away and as the Epos says he hides behind seven doors and eight locks.
-This doesn't help him as he fulfills her wishes.
+This apparently doesn't help him as he fulfills her wishes.
 The most powerful statement of El in the Epos is that no one can withstand the (power/fury of the) Goddess.
 And this shows very much the true power dynamic in the gynocentric society which lay in the hands of women, not men.
 In the end, what we can learn is that the Canaanite Epos from Ugarit which is the equivalent to the Judeo Christian bible first refutes the feminist lies about patriarchal oppression and the subsequent nature of religions.
-Religions are not creators but they reflect and carry gynocentrism.
+In fact, religions are not creators but they reflect and carry gynocentrism.
 It also shows that earlier gynocentrism as depicted in the Canaanite Epos and mythology was much more balanced.
 It was only in the time of queen Eleanor of Aquitaine that modern European gynocentrism has deranged to create an extreme social form of it and especially towards misandry.
 In fact, as being adopted by the ancient Hebrews as their Epos was a continuation of the older Canaanite Epos and literature it has become and was incorporated into both the Jewish as well as Christian religion and what was to become the Judeo Christian heritage.
 Anyway, those connections I will be discussing in my upcoming research, book, posts, and articles.